chornge/kmpli/README.md

 ### Acknowledgments

-- Inspired by the need for a streamlined way to create Kotlin/Compose Multiplatform projects.
+- Inspired by a need to create Kotlin/Compose Multiplatform projects without a GUI or using the website's interface.
-- Thanks to the Kotlin and Compose Multiplatform communities for their support and resources.
+- Thanks to the Kotlin and Compose Multiplatform communities for the support and for the resources.